 “Towards a definition of a Knowledge Graph”

-The popularity of the term is strictly connected with the launch of Google’s Knowledge Graph in 2012, and by introduction of other large databases by major tech companies, such as Yahoo, Microsoft, AirBnB and Facebook, that have created their own “knowledge graphs” to power semantic searches and enable smarter processing of data.
+The popularity of the term is strictly connected with the launch of the Google Knowledge Graph in 2012, and by the introduction of other large databases by major tech companies, such as Yahoo, Microsoft, AirBnB and Facebook, that have created their own “knowledge graphs” to power semantic searches and enable smarter processing of data.

 In the context of Semantic Web, a knowledge graph is a way of representing knowledge.
 In short, you start from a few triples and those triples are put in relationship to build a graph.
 For instance, let’s have a closer look – using Semantic Web technologies – at the Apology of Socrates entity on this blog: